 5 – Select the highest PHP version and click Save

 Part 5: Learn How to Use WordPress and Set Up Google Analytics

-Your content is what you serve and WordPress is your kitchen.
-You have to master how to utilize the kitchen so it does not get in the way of your cooking.
-If you have never used any CMS before it can be daunting.
-However, fret not, like millions of other WordPress users it is very easy to pick up.
+Your content is what you serve, and WordPress is your kitchen.
+You have to master how to utilize the kitchen, so it does not get in the way of your cooking.
+If you have never used any CMS, it can be daunting.
+However, fret not, like millions of other WordPress users, it is effortless to pick up.